infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 ### Replace SelectField for Skills TextField

-Now that we've got the `SelectField` (ie.our souped up `TextField`) let's replace the existing skills field on the Profile screen.
+Now that we've added a bit to the `SelectField` (ie. our souped up `TextField`) let's add some more data!

 In _src/app/(app)/(tabs)/profile.tsx:_

-- Add a `SelectField` right below the existing skills `TextField`.
-- Copy over the labelTx to the corresponding `SelectField` prop
 - We need some data, copy the following into a constant at the top of the file.

 <details><summary>Skills List</summary>